silkenno/IT-Audit-Toolkit/README.md

 ## Overview

+The complete audit engagement can be viewed in the "Sample_IT_General_Controls_Audit_Report.pdf" located in the repository root.

 Welcome to my IT Audit Portfolio.

 This repository contains the templates, checklists, questionnaires, working papers, and reporting documents I use to conduct structured IT audit and cybersecurity assessments.
 It has been developed as part of my professional portfolio and is based on industry-recognized governance, risk, and compliance (GRC) practices.